 The financial statements are rounded to the nearest dollar.

 Changes in Accounting Policies

-There have been no new or revised accounting standards, interpretations and amendments effective during the period which have a material impact on the Company's accounting policies or disclosures except as noted below.
+There have been no new or revised accounting standards, interpretations and amendments effective during the period which have a material impact on the Company's accounting policies or disclosures.